alexandercameronh/dsp/03-command_line.md

 'touch filename.txt' - creating a file using touch command '' - delete a file
 '' - rename a file
-'' - list hidden files
+'ls -a' - list hidden files
 '' - copy a file from one directory to another
 ---